The National Business Coalition for Nondiscrimination

 About Freedom for All Americans

-Formed in 2015 to drive the national strategy that will defend against anti-LGBT attacks and secure national nondiscrimination protections for LGBT people, FFAA is singularly focused on achieving its mission and not on building a perpetual institution, which allows us to map out a nationwide strategy guided purely by research and data, identify opportunities where there is the best chance of advancing the cause and minimize risks of losing ground, and filling gaps in capacity where other groups don’t have a presence.
+Formed in 2015 to drive the national strategy that will defend against anti-LGBTQ attacks and secure national nondiscrimination protections for LGBTQ people, FFAA is singularly focused on achieving its mission and not on building a perpetual institution, which allows us to map out a nationwide strategy guided purely by research and data, identify opportunities where there is the best chance of advancing the cause and minimize risks of losing ground, and filling gaps in capacity where other groups don’t have a presence.
 Once FFAA achieves its mission of ensuring nationwide nondiscrimination protections, it will declare victory and go out of business.